 Envelope 3 has an additional time stage, and allows you to control the levels reached for each stage.
 If you wanted to use this as a classic ADSR, you could completely ignore "T1" and "L1", and then set "L2" to the max and treat "L3" as "Sustain" level.
 Then "T2" becomes "Attack", "T3" would be "Decay", and "T4" would be release.

-Maximum stage times for each envelope can be configured in the settings.
+Maximum stage times for each envelope can be configured in the preferences window.

-The following parameters can be configured in the Settings section.
-Tap the "Gear" icon to open the settings window.
+The following can be configured in the Settings section.
+Tap the "Gear" icon and choose either "Connections" or "Preferences"

 - Choose Theme: Choose MIDI Mod's color theme.
 You will need to terminate and relaunch the app for the changes to take effect.

 - Visualizations: Enable or disable modulation visualizations for LFO's and envelopes.
 There will be an impact on CPU when visualizations are enabled.

 - Linear Knobs: By default, knob control is rotary.
 Enabling this setting will change it to linear, so you can control the knob by touching and dragging your finger up or down.

 - MIDI Learn: This allows you to override MIDI Mod's default parameter mappings.
 Simply tap on the parameter name in the list, and then send a MIDI CC (by twisting a knob on your MIDI controller, for example)

 - Favorites (1-8): Select up to 8 named favorites to be displayed first when selecting a destination.
 This allows you to select destinations more quickly for the things that you use the most.